ProofLabDev/prooflab-rs/docs/how_it_works.md

 ## Architecture Overview

-ProofLab-rs uses a layered architecture that separates application code from zkVM-specific implementation details.
-At a high level, ProofLab-rs consists of:
+ProofLab uses a layered architecture that separates application code from zkVM-specific implementation details.
+The project is organized as a Cargo workspace with multiple crates.
+At a high level, ProofLab consists of:

 ```
 ┌─────────────────────────────────────────────────────────────┐